-As an agency involved in commissioning, procuring and contracting Aboriginal services, and to support our commitment to grow investment in ACCOs, we recognised the importance of having a clear definition of what constitutes an ACCO.
+As an agency involved in commissioning, procuring and contracting Aboriginal services, and to support our commitment to grow investment in ACCOs, this requires a clear understanding of what constitutes an ACCO.

-- initiated, based, governed and operated by the local Aboriginal and/or Torres Strait Islander community
+- controlled and operated by Aboriginal and/or Torres Strait Islander people

 How we determine if an Aboriginal organisation is an ACCO

-DCJ uses an assessment and evidence guide to ensure we have a consistent approach to determine if an Aboriginal organisation meets the DCJ criteria for an ACCO.
+The ACCO assessment and evidence guide is used to determine if an Aboriginal organisation meets the criteria for an ACCO.

-If an organisation doesn’t meet all the criteria, we’ll recognise them as an ‘Aboriginal provider’.
+If an organisation doesn’t meet all the criteria, we’ll count them as an ‘Aboriginal provider’.

-So there’s a tiered structure whereby we recognise Aboriginal organisations as either:
+So there’s a tiered structure whereby we count Aboriginal organisations as either:

 - an Aboriginal Community-Controlled Organisation